ARTICLES OF ASSOCIATION OF THE

 It is strictly prohibited to distribute, both directly and indirectly, the profits or residual management amounts, and the funds, reserves or capital during the life term of the Association, unless the assignment or distribution of the same has been imposed by the law.

 MEMBERS, ADMISSION AND WITHDRAWAL, RIGHTS AND DUTIES

 All those who identify with the founding values of the Association and state their willingness to comply with its operating rules can be admitted to the Association.

-The members of the Association are the founding members, all natural people, clubs and organisations: that: share the same objectives; whose activities do not come into conflict with those of the cultural Association; undertake to contribute to the fulfilment of the Association’s purposes, accepting its objectives and method, its founding values; state their willingness to comply with the Association’s operating regulations.
+The members of the Association are the founding associates, all natural people, clubs and organisations: that: share the same objectives; whose activities do not come into conflict with those of the cultural Association; undertake to contribute to the fulfilment of the Association’s purposes, accepting its objectives and method, its founding values; state their willingness to comply with the Association’s operating regulations.